jonseymour/sudoku/README.md

 #DESCRIPTION
 'sudoku' implements a heuristic-based command-line Sudoku solver.

-The solver does not currently implement a backtracking algorithm.
-Instead, in order to make progress, it applies heuristics in the same way that a human player would.
-As a result, there are some puzzles that the solver cannot currently solve.
+The solver attempts to make progress using heuristics and only falls back to a brute force (or backtracking) approach when available heuristics are exhausted.

 ##INPUT
 Puzzles formatted according to PUZZLE FORMAT are read from stdin.